D-Sports-Ecosystem/wallet/README.md

 # @d-sports/wallet

+> **⚠️ IMPORTANT: IN PROGRESS - This package is currently being updated to fix build issues.
+Please use with caution.**

 A powerful, multi-platform wallet SDK for React, Next.js, and React Native applications with **free, custom social login** and support for Rainbow Kit and Wagmi.
 100% D-Sports branded with no vendor dependencies.

 ## ✨ Features